jipgg/Dluau/README.md

 # Dluau
-A work-in-progress Luau runtime with a minimal core, focused on ease of extensibility and minimalism in the form of providing a synchronized environment for loading external luau C API dynamic libraries and statically resolving dependencies.
+An informal, work-in-progress [Luau](https://luau.org/) runtime with a minimal core, focused on ease of extensibility and minimalism in the form of providing a synchronized environment for loading external luau C API dynamic libraries and statically resolving dependencies.

 In its current stage, the project does lack proper debugging information and error messages in certain aspects as well as